rduplain/memo/startups-for-people-with-problems.md

 a majority of a niche market, respectively.

-Your work will soon be to validate these assertions, but if you cannot step through this simple test, then you don't have a potential product-market fit and _you do not have a business_.
+Your work will soon be to validate these assertions, but if you cannot step through this simple test with meaningful results, then you don't have a potential product-market fit and _you do not have a business_.
 Keep iterating, and make it a habit to apply this simple test as you explore business models.

 You may have reasons to continue without a business model anyway.
 Setting the cocktail-napkin test aside means that you cannot predict when you'll have any